LAMPSPUC/ScoreDrivenModels.jl/docs/src/manual.md

 ScoreDrivenModels.jl allows users to generate point forecasts, confidence intervals forecasts or ensembles of scenarios.
-Point forecasts are obtained using the function `forecast` and the ensemble of scenarios are obtained using the function `simulate`
+Point forecasts are obtained using the function `forecast` and ensembles of scenarios are obtained using the function `simulate`.

 ```@docs
 forecast